Who is this guy?

 I am a writer, and I have friends and colleagues who are writers.
 When one of them publishes a book, I am quite likely to review it, but I will disclose the nature of any affiliation.
 Sometimes I will be reviewing it based on material I have seen prior to publication, but nobody sends me freebies in exchange for good reviews, no matter what the FTC seems to think.
 Real friends *buy* their friends' books.

-I am a professional science fiction writer, and a member of the Science Fiction and Fantasy Writers of America, the National Writers Union, the Association of Rhode Island Authors, Folk Alliance International, the Rhode Island Songwriters Association, and the the Online News Association.
-When I remember to pay my dues, I am a member of the Media Ecology Association, The Drupal Association and The Electronic Frontier Foundation.
+I am a professional science fiction writer, and a member of the Science Fiction and Fantasy Writers of America, the National Writers Union, the Association of Rhode Island Authors, the Media Ecology Association, ASCAP, the Rhode Island Songwriters Association, and the Online News Association.
+When I remember to pay my dues, I am a member of Folk Alliance International, The Drupal Association and The Electronic Frontier Foundation.